 Welcome to Result's Day!
 If you're stopping by for the first time, here's the scoop: We kicked off a giant Imagination Experiment on Monday.
 It was an invitation to Children's Book Illustrators to join in the "CREATE A CHARACTER" Challenge using Blobs #106.
 If you gave it a try, let us know how the Challenge worked for you!

 Participating artists will be entered in a random drawing to win a 30 minute phonecall with literary agent, Marietta Zacker.
 That announcement will be made later this afternoon via Twitter (the winner's name will be added to this post as well).

 If you want to check out results, tune in to Twitter between 8am-2pm Eastern time today.
 Artists will include the hashtag #theblobblogMZ with their characters.

 Instead of participating today, I'm focusing on three extra pieces of information for readers/participants:

 1) Examples of potential questions you could ask Marietta

 3) and the winner of the random drawing (posted later!)

-Let's talk about some questions you might ask a spectacular agent like Marietta.
+Let's talk about some questions you might ask an agent like Marietta.
 And please use these as a guideline to create your very own!
 If you're the lucky winner - get to know her.
 Below are a few interviews you can read:

-You'll find a couple of these link to even more.
+You'll find a couple of these link to even more interviews.
 Yes, more reading.